 St Paul’s School

-The new block, which incorporates a chapel and a library alongside classrooms, is on a constrained site, surrounded by existing school buildings.
-The current teaching building is due for demolition and will be replaced by an L-shaped structure comprising an exposed flat slab concrete construction to maximise thermal mass.
+The new block, which incorporates a chapel and a library alongside classrooms, is on a constrained site, surrounded by existing structures.
+The current ‘CLASP’ teaching building is due for demolition and will be replaced by an L-shaped structure comprising an exposed flat slab concrete construction to maximise thermal mass and meet architect’s requirements.
 The building adopts mixed mode ventilation to limit energy usage and encourage sustainability.
 Natural light is drawn into the building via large windows and a central atrium to encourage circulation.

-The requirements for groundworks and foundations are complex: the remains of a former sewage works are situated below a thick layer of made ground, requiring extensive ground investigation to determine contamination hotspots and remediation measures.
+The requirements for groundworks and foundations are complex: the remains of former filter beds infused with a thick layer of made ground, requiring extensive ground investigation to determine contamination hotspots and remediation measures.
 The Thames Water ring man is routed deep below the site and the proposed new Thames super sewer borders the site.
 District mains pipework beneath the building footprint must be diverted prior to construction.
 The school needs to remain functional throughout construction, so phasing needs to include a temporary decant building on a nearby playing field.

 A multiphase upgrade operation for one of the UK’s most prestigious schools